RobDoan/code-assistance-commands/templates/04-testing-phase/test-plan.md

 # Test Plan

+## Our Testing Manifesto

+> This document is a tool for learning, not just for winning.
+Our goal is to make smart bets and accelerate our understanding of our users.
+We value intellectual honesty, and we celebrate learning from our results, especially when they prove us wrong.

+> - **An invalidated hypothesis is a success.** It has saved us from investing in the wrong thing.
+We celebrate the learning.
+> - **We are skeptical of our own ideas.** The purpose of a test is to try to *kill* our idea, not to confirm it.
+The null hypothesis is our default assumption.
+> - **We commit to our decisions upfront.** This framework protects us from our own biases.
+We will honor the outcome we agreed to.

+---

 **Purpose:** Define the hypothesis, success metrics, and experimental design to enable objective decision-making through controlled testing.

 ## Test Overview